EESC-LabRoM/aerostack2_bam/as2_aerial_platforms/as2_platform_betaflight_sim/README.md

-# Betaflight SITL + AeroStack2 Integration
+# Betaflight SITL + AeroStack2 MSP Integration

-This package provides a complete integration between Betaflight flight controller firmware and AeroStack2 autonomous drone framework, specifically designed for deployment on Jetson computers with real Betaflight controllers.
+This package provides a complete integration between Betaflight flight controller firmware and AeroStack2 autonomous drone framework, specifically designed for deployment on Jetson computers with real Betaflight controllers using the **MSP (Multiwii Serial Protocol)** instead of MAVROS.
+This approach provides native Betaflight communication and works with both SITL simulation and real hardware.

 ## Overview

 This integration enables you to:
 - **Run Betaflight SITL** (Software-in-the-Loop) for simulation
 - **Bridge AeroStack2 with Betaflight** using a custom platform
-- **Use MAVROS** for MAVLink protocol communication
+- **Use MSP** for MAVLink protocol communication
 - **Simulate MSP** (Multiwii Serial Protocol) commands
 - **Deploy on real hardware** (Jetson + Betaflight FC)